alpha-unito/streamflow/CONTRIBUTING.md

 For any changes to the documentation, it is necessary to update the CI test.
 In particular, the checksum of the documentation in the HTML format is tested to avoid misleading changes when new Sphinx versions are released.

-The command below shows in stdout the checksum
+The command below shows in stdout the checksum.
 ```bash
 cd docs
 make get-checksum